Lminh54/TSC-MLBB-X/README.md

 TSC MLBB X is a tool developed to help you achieve all the existing and upcoming events of Mobile Legends: Bang Bang.

 # Features
-• Materialized UI
+• Materialized UI\n
-• Membership System
+• Membership System\n
 • Google Sign In
 • Update Notification
 • Create Amazon Prime Account